camptocamp/c2cgeoportal/doc/integrator/security.rst

 Default: ``false``

-Enable / Disable the admin interface
+Access to the admin interface
 ------------------------------------

 To disable the admin interface, set ``enable_admin_interface`` to ``false``